 There’s a huge variety of cat toys on the market which go beyond the trusty toy mouse.
 Interactive toys provide plenty of opportunities to keep the cat entertained, which is particularly important when owners are out of the house during the day.

-Store-bought toys which cats love include puzzle feeders, interactive toys and toy mice.
+Store-bought toys that cats love include puzzle feeders, interactive toys and toy mice.
 Cheap toys include a paper bag filled with dry catnip, rolled up pieces of paper, large paper shopping bags (remove the handles), boxes, bottle tops and corks.

 Have a wide selection of toys, but don’t leave them all out, rotate regularly to prevent boredom.

 Avoid toys that are a potential choking hazard with small parts which can be chewed off and swallowed or anything long and thin (string, wool, tinsel) due to the risk of linear foreign body ingestion.